WilsonGG12345/ts-mui-nextjs-starter/content/pages/index.md

   - type: HeroSection
     title: WG SCM Consultancy
     subtitle: Making the Supply Chain feasible
-    text: >+
+    text: >
-      At WG Supply Chain Consulting, we are experts in optimizing the Supply Cchain, for Brazil and in the international market.
+      At WG Supply Chain Consultancy, we are experts in optimizing the Supply Cchain, for Brazil and in the international market.
 With years of experience and a team of highly qualified professionals, we offer customized solutions that guarantee efficiency, cost reduction and